joursler-Sunset/idunno.Authentication/README.md

 Basic Authentication started as a demonstration of how to write authentication middleware and was not as something you would seriously consider using, but some people want Basic Authentication so here it is.

 Certificate Authentication is a common request on the ASP.NET Core Security repo, so I wrote one for Core 2.x.
 ASP.NET Core 3.0 took that as a starting point and includes Certificate Authentication as a [supported package](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.1).

+Basic Authentication is available for ASP.NET Core 2.1, 3.0 and 3.1.
-All packages are targeted at ASP.NET Core 2.1.
+Certification Authentication is only targeted at ASP.NET Core 2.1.

 This is **not** an official Microsoft project, this is an "In my spare time, entirely unsupported"™ effort.